DR. EMIL NUTRITION

 • Obesity

-A 5-HTP supplement can provide relief for these conditions.
+A 5-HTP supplement can provide relief for these conditions by increasing the body’s natural levels of serotonin.
 5-HTP has fewer side effects than other medicines used to combat some of these conditions, but more research is needed to be certain that 5-HTP is effective.
-Preliminary research is promising, but the results are not conclusive.
+Preliminary research is promising, however the results are not conclusive.

 Side Effects